Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Computational details

-Within a full FLO-SIC calculation, i.e., Flevel=3, the FODs are fully optimized in an inner FOD loop for a given DM provided by the outer DM loop.
-All initial FODs in the inner FOD loop were optimized using the \emph{SciPy} \mbox{L-BFGS-B}~\cite{Broyden1970_76,Fletcher1970_317,Goldfarb1970_23,Shanno1970_647,Nocedal1980_773,Liu1989_503,Byrd1995_1190,Zhu1997_550} optimization algorithm with a maximum force component threshold of $f_\text{max,tol} = 2 \cdot 10^{-4}$~$E_{\text{h}}$/$a_{0}$.
+Within a full FLO-SIC calculation, the FODs are fully optimized in an inner FOD loop for a given DM.
 All SIC properties are calculated for this DM and the respective optimized FODs.
-Based on this, the unified Hamiltonian~\cite{Schwalbe2020_084104} is updated which then provides the next DM in the outer DM loop.
-The two-step procedure is repeated until the FOD forces reach a pre-defined threshold and the DM is not changing anymore, which is measured by an energy threshold.
-This two-step FLO-SIC SCF cycle is superior to the SCF cycle described in \cite{Schwalbe2020_084104}.
-Fully optimized FODs (Flevel=3) should give the same energy, very similar dipole moments, spin expectation values and FOD forces if they are being used in Flevel=1 as initial FODs.
-Having the possibility to calculate the total energy of the system under the influence of an external electric field allows to study dipole moments using, e.g., a 2-point stencil
+Based on this, the unified Hamiltonian~\cite{Harrison1983_2079,Pederson1984_1972,Lehtola2013_5365,Schwalbe2020_084104} is updated which then provides the next DM in the outer DM loop.
+The initial FODs in the inner FOD loop are optimized using the \emph{SciPy} \mbox{L-BFGS-B}~\cite{Broyden1970_76,Fletcher1970_317,Goldfarb1970_23,Shanno1970_647,Nocedal1980_773,Liu1989_503,Byrd1995_1190,Zhu1997_550} optimization algorithm with a maximum force component threshold of $f_\text{max,tol} = 2 \cdot 10^{-4}$~$E_{\text{h}}$/$a_{0}$.
+This two-step procedure is repeated until the FOD forces reach $f_\text{max,tol}$ and the DM is not changing anymore.

-Higher order stencils may improve the accuracy of the numerical results.
-Otherwise, having the possibility to calculate the electronic density the dipole moment can be calculated

-where $Z_A$, $\boldsymbol{R}_A$, and $n(\boldsymbol{r})$ are nuclear charges and positions and the total electron density, respectively.
-The latter expression is typically implemented in GTO electronic structure codes like \PySCF{}/\PyFLOSICdev{} and \ERKALE{}.
-Sometimes it can become useful to verify a certain implementation of \eqref{mu_ana} using the finite difference approach of \eqref{mu_fd}.